Canon R6 vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R6 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon R6 is a recent model that features in the current product line-up of Canon.
-In contrast, the D5500 has been discontinued (but can be found pre-owned on eBay).
+The R6 is a recent model that features in the current product line-up of Canon.
+In contrast, the D5500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5500 was succeeded by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the R6 and D5500 can be found, respectively, in the Canon R6 Manual (free pdf) or the online Nikon D5500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon R6 and the Nikon D5500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.